benattali/app2wait/README.md

 3. Edit the time for each part of the challenge
 4. Watch other people doing the challenges
 5. Upload your friend doing the challenge you sent them
+6. Don't forget to switch to a phone-sized browser

 ## Installation
 #### Assuming you have ruby and rails installed, to run this app locally do the following: